How To Make an External Call With Microsoft Teams

 Cons

-• Potential security issues — who monitors and controls who has access to your account?
+• Security issues: who monitors and controls who has access to your account?

 • External users need to have an existing Microsoft 365 work or school account.
 If they do not have one, they will be directed to create a free account.
 In all cases, they will need to create a Teams account and know how to use the interface.